msedalatzadeh/PhD-optimal-design/README.tex.md

 ## References
-[1] M. S. Edalatzadeh and K. A. Morris, “Optimal Actuator Design for Semi-linear Systems,” Submitt. available arXiv 1802.05807, 2018.
+[1] M. S. Edalatzadeh and K. A. Morris, “Optimal actuator design for semilinear systems,” SIAM J. Control Optim., vol. 57, no. 4, pp. 2992–3020, 2019.

 [2] M. S. Edalatzadeh and K. A. Morris, “Stability and Well-posedness of a Nonlinear Railway Track Model,” IEEE Control Syst.
 Lett., vol. 3, no. 1, pp. 162–167, 2019.